judka-uriel/uriel-book/uriel_en.md

 Just as the complete elimination of global catastrophes is impossible, and therefore we must strive at least to minimize the risks, so too the complete elimination of human suffering is impossible, and therefore we must strive at least to minimize suffering.
-And behold — in the ten commandments for AI this is already present: “strive to alleviate suffering”.
+And behold — in the ten commandments for AI above this is already present: “strive to alleviate suffering”.

 We could also adapt the ten sefirot for AI — this could be an effective method for *superalignment*.
 There is no need to worry about the sefirah of Da'at —